Salesforce

 Article Content

-You can create templates of banner, preference center, and cookie list settings to easily implement cookie consent and preference selection on your sites.
+You can create templates of banner, preference center, and cookie list settings to easily implement tracking technology consent and preference selection on your sites.

-When a script is published, the template and geolocation rule will change to "Active".
-If any changes are made to the geolocation or template, they will revert to "Draft".
-Scripts will either be "Draft" if unpublished or "Published" after publishing.
+When a production script is published, the template and geolocation rule will change to Active.
+If any changes are made to the template or geolocation rule, they will revert to Draft.
+Scripts will display as Draft if unpublished and Published after publishing.

 Tip